betterscientificsoftware/bssw.io/Events/eScienceTutorial.md

 This tutorial is held in conjuction with the [2018 IEEE International Conference on eScience](https://www.escience2018.com).

 <!---
-Publish: yes
+Publish: preview
-Categories: development, collaboration
+Categories: development
-Topics: software engineering, projects and organizations
+Topics: software engineering
 Tags: tutorial
 Level: 2
 Prerequisites: default